codepath/web103_finalproject/README.md

 ### Store Details - List All Employees

-Show a list of employees at each selected salon, providing users with information about each employee’s name and specialties.
+Show a list of employees at each selected salon, providing users with information about each employee’s name and specialties as well as the salon's details including title, address, and available time.

 [gif goes here]